 This is the tale of the heroic defense provided by the Shahi (Shahiya) kingdom of Afghanistan against the Arabs warlords, whose aim was to spread Islam by swords to new regions.
 These shahi kingdoms resisted the Arabs invasions for more than 200 years.

 The two kingdoms that fought against the first wave of the Arabs were the kingdom of Kabul and Zabul.
-The kingdom of Zabul (Zabulistan) was located around modern Balochistan, and kingdom of Kabul was north of Zabul.
+The kingdom of Zabul (Zabulistan) was located around modern Balochistan, and the kingdom of Kabul was north of Zabul.

-The kingdom of Zabul (Zabulistan) whose rulers took the title of the ‘Shahs ‘ or Shahya was situated on the southern part of modern day Afghanistan.
+The kingdom of Zabul (Zabulistan) whose rulers took the title of the ‘Shahs ‘ or Shahya was situated on the southern part of modern-day Afghanistan.

 After subjugating Persia in 643 AD and motivated by religious zeal they decided to invade the Kabul Valley in 650 AD.
 The governor of Basra i.e. Abdallah ibn Amir ordered Ar-Rabi ibn Ziyad to invade Sistan (Seistan).